lyngon/redgrease/docs/source/quickstart.rst

 The command :meth:`.Gears.dumpregistrations` gets information about any registered Gears functions, in this cas none.

-And finally, the commmand :meth:`.Gears.pyexecute` is the most important command, which sends a Gears function to the server for execution or registration.
+And finally, the command :meth:`.Gears.pyexecute` is the most important command, which sends a Gears function to the server for execution or registration.
 In the above example, we are invoking it three times:

 - Firstly (line 35) - We pass nothing, i.e. no function at all, which naturally doesn't do anything, but is perfectly valid, and the call thus just returns ``True``.